Downtown Kansas City: T-Mobile Center

-The T-Mobile Center (formerly known as Sprint Center), an 18,500-seat arena, is a project that was announced shortly after the Power & Light District.
+The T-Mobile Center (formerly Sprint Center), an 18,500-seat arena, was announced shortly after the launch of the Power & Light District.
 In 2004, a ballot initiative to fund the proposed arena through a tax on car rentals and hotels was effectively passed by area voters.
 The project raised some controversy as Enterprise Rent-A-Car, whose owner is known for supporting a possible NBA franchise in the company's headquarters of St. Louis, lobbied against the tax and tried to sway public opinion against the arena.
-Some city officials, as well as those who did not desire to pay the increased tax, also fought against the project.
-One of the most prominent of these individuals was Sandra McFadden-Weaver, a member of the City Council of Kansas City, Missouri.
-Despite the outcry from a few dissenters, the arena vote passed decidedly.
+Some city officials, and citizens against the increased tax, also fought the project.
+One of the most prominent was Sandra McFadden-Weaver of the City Council.
+The arena vote passed decidedly.

 Construction began on the T-Mobile Center in late 2004.
 Before this, however, and even before the vote, the city sent out requests to local and national architectural firms – including HOK Sports, Ellerbe Beckett, 360 Architecture, Rafael Architects Inc. and the world-renowned Frank Gehry – to bid on the project.
 The first four of the aforementioned firms, however, collaborated to form the "Downtown Arena Design Team," and won the contract over Gehry's bid, with the city citing the companies had completed a variety of sports-related projects and were based locally as the reason for their selection.
 Since construction began, many local minority leaders have protested the construction company and contractors for not putting enough minorities in the construction and contracting teams.
 The contractors, however, assert they have complied with state and federal requirements and continue to meet the requests of local citizens.

 The T-Mobile Center opened in 2007; as of June 2011, the arena does not have an NBA or NHL tenant.
 However, the arena has served as the venue for events such as concerts and since March 2008, the Big 12 Basketball Tournament.